jgoerzen/covid19ks/website/index.md

 This graph is similar to the one before, but looks at things on a more global perspective.
 Again, notice how poorly the USA fares, and how Kansas is even worse.

-# Updated graph: masks vs. no-mask counties

-{% include_relative graphs/main-pop100k-nyt.html %}

-This graph is a different view of the data KDHE Sec.
-Dr. Norman presented, updated to the present day (his was updated through August 3).
-It shows new cases per 100,000 population.
-Note that the mask counties began with a much higher case rate than the no-mask counties, and after the adoption of masks, significantly narrowed the gap.
-The mask counties were and are higher due to being more dense and urban.

-Changing mask rules have made the mask vs. no-mask county distinction somewhat arbitrary; for instance, neither Harvey nor Saline adopted mask requirements at the beginning, but did so later.

 # KSDE Metric Graphs

 These charts pertain to the [school reopening metrics](https://www.ksde.org/Portals/0/Communications/Navigating%20Change/Gating%20Criteria%20Graphic.pdf?ver=2020-08-13-123107-083) set out by KSDE.